-Although the roots of Texas A&M AgriLife are firmly plants in production agriculture and natural resources, we also look to apply the power of fundamental life sciences to other real-world issues.
+Although the roots of Texas A&M AgriLife are firmly planted in production agriculture and natural resources, we also look to apply the power of fundamental life sciences to other real-world issues.
 Discoveries in biochemistry and genetics are accelerating our impact on sustainable food and fiber production.
-And advances in drug development and nutrition certainly make for a healthier Texas.
+And advances in drug development and nutrition make for a healthier Texas.

 - Beaumont center scientists identified antioxidants that reduce the effects of reactive oxidative species by preventing damage to rice cell membranes.
 Experiments have shown a 5.7% increase in yield, which if applied to the entire Texas population would have a value of $9.26 million per year.

 - Corpus Christi research on fungus has led to the discovery of the best resistant genes for hybrid grain sorghum grown in the region.